otobrglez/zio-backtask/README.md

 ## Overview

-ZIO Backtask is background job frameworks that you can neatly and simply implement in your ZIO application.
+ZIO Backtask is background job frameworks that you can simply implement in your ZIO application.
 It is backed by [Redis], an in-memory key-value store known for its flexibility and performance.

+The core of ZIO Backtask was inspired by [Sidekiq] - very popular Ruby framwork for background jobs.

 The project uses Scala 3 and its capabilities and relies upon [Lettuce] Redis Client.